Operation David: Aftermath

 Plaque to the British soldiers who died defending the bridge over the River Dyle at Gastuche near Wavre; 15 and 16 May 1940.

-On 24 May, the BEF was back where it had started, but now had the enemy behind them as well as in front and were cut off from their supplies; troops had been placed on half-rations on the previous day.
-Additionally, nearly all of the RAF Air Component had been withdrawn to England, making the provision of air support even more difficult, and moreover, much of the air effort had been diverted to the support the fighting at Boulogne and Calais.
-The shorter front and better defences at the frontier allowed Gort to move 2nd and 48th Divisions towards Lille to reinforce the defence of the Canal Line.
-On 25 May with the need to evacuate being evident, Brooke's II Corps was ordered to form a defensive line on the Ypres-Comines Canal, in order to create a protected corridor along which the main body of the BEF could withdraw towards the coast, the start of the Battle of Dunkirk.
+On 24 May, the BEF was back where it had started, but now had the enemy behind them as well as in front and were cut off from their supplies; troops had gone on half-rations on the previous day.
+Much of the RAF Air Component had been withdrawn to England, making the provision of air support even more difficult, much of which had been diverted to Boulogne and Calais.
+The superior frontier defences allowed Gort to move the 2nd and 48th Divisions towards Lille to reinforce the defence of the Canal Line.

+On 25 May, with the need to evacuate being evident, II Corps was ordered to form a defensive line on the Ypres-Comines Canal, to create a protected corridor along which the main body of the BEF could withdraw towards the coast, the start of the Battle of Dunkirk.
 The battle honours awarded to participating regiments during Operation David in Belgium include: "Northwest Europe 1940", "Dyle", "Withdrawal to the Escaut" and "Defence of Escaut".